 The pay structure for uniformed staff is based on the national pay agreement which is negotiated and issued by the National Joint Council.
 The pay structure for uniformed staff is based upon six roles, each having a development or competent pay point.
-Movement from one to the other is based on an individual completing a development programme which is then subject to independent verification.
+Move from one to the other is based on an individual completing a development programme which is then subject to independent verification.
 The annual salary within each role is a fixed point salary.
 This means that, unless the employee is promoted, or a national pay award is agreed, the salary will remain unchanged.
 Employees may move up the pay structure through promotion into a higher role.
 For an employee to do this they must be approved by their line manager as having demonstrated the type of behaviours and skills required of an employee operating at the higher level; potentially have attended an assessment centre; and then be successful through interview for a role at the higher level.

 The pay structure is different for those support staff the majority of whom do not wear a uniform.
-A project to update the pay and grading structure was undertaken in 2017.
-New employees are assigned to the new pay and grading structure with the majority of existing staff, transitioning over on 1 April 2018 or earlier if there were issues with parity.
 Employees are appointed to a post which has a specific job family assigned to it.
 Within each job family there are pay points.
 The experience and skills of the employee are evaluated against the requirements of the job which will then determine the pay point to which they are appointed.
 Progression to higher pay points within the job family is made on an annual basis.